 - 1.2 The Council must produce a Statement of Community Involvement (SCI), as required by the Planning and Compulsory Purchase Act (2004).
-Further details on required public consultation methods and procedures are set by the accompanying Regulations1 to the Act as well as requirements set out by the Localism Act (2011), which includes the 'Duty to Co-operate'. - 1.3 The SCI will guide all community involvement on planning matters in Bury, ensuring that people know when, how and for what reason they will be able to take part in plan-making and planning application processes. - 1.4 All sections of the community have the opportunity to be actively and continuously involved from the start of the planning process, including in the preparation of plans and decisions on planning applications.
-The aim is that by achieving greater community engagement throughout the planning process stakeholders and other organisations will have active involvement in identifying and addressing planning issues, and in the development of planning policies and proposals.
-In this way it is hoped that many objections will be resolved prior to the independent examination of plans, where this is a requirement of the legislation, and prior to the determination of planning applications, and that there will be greater local understanding and ownership of development in the Borough. - 1.5 When preparing plans and determining planning applications the Council must comply with the community engagement requirements as set out in this SCI.
+Further details on required public consultation methods and procedures are set by the accompanying Regulations1 to the Act as well as requirements set out by the Localism Act (2011), which includes the 'Duty to Co-operate'. - 1.3 The SCI will guide all community involvement on planning matters in Bury, ensuring that people know when, how and for what reason they will be able to take part in plan-making and decision-making processes. - 1.4 All sections of the community have the opportunity to be actively and continuously involved from the start of the planning process, including in the preparation of plans and decisions on planning applications.
+The aim is that by achieving greater community engagement throughout the planning process stakeholders and other organisations will have active involvement in identifying and addressing planning issues, and in the development of planning policies and proposals. - 1.5 In this way it is hoped that many objections will be resolved prior to the independent examination of plans, where this is a requirement of the legislation, and prior to the determination of planning applications, and that there will be greater local understanding and ownership of development in the Borough. - 1.6 When preparing plans and determining planning applications the Council must comply with the community engagement requirements as set out in this SCI.
+When a local plan is required to be submitted for independent examination, the Council will be required to show how the SCI requirements have been met.